Log in

 • Lease term: For undergraduates, 39 weeks for freshmen, 38 weeks for returner non-finalists, and 40 weeks for returner finalists; and 51 weeks for postgraduates.
 For some historic Bailey colleges (like University/Castle), students may be required to vacate their rooms during Christmas and Easter breaks.

-Benefits of Choosing Durham University Private Accommodation
+Benefits of Durham University Private Accommodation

 • Guaranteed Availability (Beat the Ballot): Durham’s college rooms are often allocated via a lottery or "ballot" system for returning students, leaving many without a bed.
 Private accommodation offers guaranteed booking, allowing you to secure your home for 2026/27 as early as November.